Doctors use trigger point injections to treat chronic muscle pain and other issues that affect the musculoskeletal system.

 This suggests that fibromyalgia pain comes from neurological problems that affect how the brain processes sensory information.

-With that said, myofascial trigger points and fibromyalgia cause similar pain profiles, and some researchers believe that myofascial trigger points contribute to fibromyalgia pain.
+With that said, myofascial trigger points and fibromyalgia cause similar pain profiles, and some

 The researchers found a significantly higher number of myofascial trigger points in the group with migraine.